Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/marijuana-dui.md

 +++
-categories = "Blog"
+categories = "Criminal Law"
 date = 2022-11-10T18:30:00Z
 pfd_file = ""
 summary = "If you get pulled over for a “Marijuana DUI” you should know there’s no established way to tell when a driver is impaired by marijuana.
 No “Breathalyzer” for Marijuana Impairment When a person is pulled over for suspected alcohol impairment, an officer will do a field sobriety test which usually includes a Breathalyzer.
-Blow over" tags = ["Criminal Law", "Drug Crimes", "DUI", "Federal Crime"] title = "Marijuana DUI" url = "/blog/criminal-attorney/marijuana-dui"
+Blow over" tags = ["Drug Crimes", "DUI", "Federal Crime"] title = "Marijuana DUI" url = "/blog/criminal-attorney/marijuana-dui"